Cam-Kan/SQL/README.md

 # SQL
-This Repository is meant to showcase my SQL abilites
+This Repository is meant to showcase my SQL abilitessss